minuanna/portfolio_project/README inventory management system.md

 order details of regular customers.
 From this program we can also keep a track of transactions performed by different customers/clients.
 We can also get an idea that how much fund we received from different payment methodologies.
+Increased revenue by ( 15%) by developing backend software for stock management and forecasting.
+Streamlined the inventory restocking process, reducing lead times by 30% by improving supplier communication protocols.